I first saw the work of Dandy Wellington, a vintage apparel icon and bandleader, through the Amplify Melanated Voices Challenge.

 You can find all of Mr. Wellington’s links here.

-I am so grateful to my Patreon Patrons, whose monthly financial support makes it possible for me to stay home and work safely.
+I am so grateful to my Patrons on Patreon, whose monthly financial support makes it possible for me to stay home and work safely.